wpengine/github-action-wpe-site-deploy/README.md

 | `TPO_SRC_PATH` | string | Optional path to specify a theme, plugin, or other directory source to deploy from.
 Ex. `"wp-content/themes/genesis-child-theme/"` .
 Defaults to "."
 Dir. |
 | `TPO_PATH` | string | Optional path to specify a theme, plugin, or other directory destination to deploy to.
 Ex. `"wp-content/themes/genesis-child-theme/"` .
 Defaults to WordPress root directory.  |

-## Setting up your SSH keys for repo

-1. [Generate a new SSH key pair](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) as a special deploy key between your Github Repo and WP Engine.
-The simplest method is to generate a key pair with a blank passphrase, which creates an unencrypted private key.

-2. Store your private key in the GitHub repository of your website as new 'Secrets' (under your repository settings) using the names `WPE_SSHG_KEY_PRIVATE` with the name in your specfic files.
-These can be customized, just remember to change the var in the yml file to call them correctly.

-3. Add the Public SSH key to your WP Engine SSH Gateway configuration. https://wpengine.com/support/ssh-gateway/#addsshkey

 ### Further reading